 A tell-tale sign of the false morel can be found when slicing through the mushroom from top to bottom.
 A false morel will not be hollow – a true morel will be.

-Toxic amanitas: While there are some edible amanitas, they are also many that are toxic, including the deadly death cap.
+Toxic amanitas: While there are some edible amanitas, they are also many that are toxic, including the deadly death cap and destroying angel.

 Edible amanitas are not considered a prized mushroom or worth the risk of misidentification.
 It’s recommended that these amanitas be avoided in general.